 Skip to main content

-NOTE: The primary audience for this documentation are contributors to the main Backstage project that want to add support for new authentication providers.
+The primary audience for this documentation are contributors that want to add support for new authentication providers.
 While you can follow it to implement your own custom providers it is much more advanced than using our built-in providers.

 How Does Authentication Work?